Simucube/simucube-docs.github.io/docs/Wheels/Valo/Valo.md

 ![](assets%2Fvalo_wheel_dark.svg#gh-dark-mode-only)

 ## Software & User guide
-The Simucube Valo GT-23 wheel is supported by the Simucube Tuner.
+The Simucube Valo wheels are supported by the Simucube Tuner.
 Download the latest version of the Simucube software from [here](https://www.simucube.com/downloads)
-The user guide for the Simucube software can be found [here](../Tuner/index.md).
+The user guide for the Simucube software can be found [here](../../Tuner/index.md).

 ## Charging